sampsyo/ppl-intro/ppl.md

 The machine-learning way of approaching this problem is to *model* the situation using *random variables*, some of which are *latent*.
 The key insight is that the arrows are weird in our original diagram: they don't really represent causality!
-It's not that attending PLDI makes you more interested in a given paper; there's some other factor that probabilistically causes both events.
+It's not that taking 4110 makes you more interested in a given paper; there's some other factor that probabilistically causes both events.
 These are the *latent* random variables in a model for explaining the situation.
 Allowing yourself latent variables makes it much easier to reason directly about the problem.

 Here's a model that introduces a couple of latent variables for each person's interest in statistics and programming languages.
 We'll get more specific about the model, but now the arrows at least make sense: they mean that one variable *influences* another in some way.
-Since we all know that you don't go to every conference you're interested in, we include a third hidden factor: how *busy* you are, which makes you less likely to go to *any* conference.
+Since we all know that you don't take every class you're interested in, we include a third hidden factor: how *busy* you are, which makes you less likely to go take *any* class.

 This diagram of depicts a *Bayesian network*, where each vertex is a random variable and each edge is a statistical dependence.
 Variables that don't have edges between them are statistically independent.
 (That is, knowing something about one of the variables tells you nothing about the outcome of the other.)